“The old world is dying. The new one is slow to appear. And in this chiaroscuro monsters are born. "

 The artistic and technical level of the exclusive Sony exhibition an amazing job by Naughty Dog that creates something almost incredible for this generation.
 Starting from the mass overflowing with details of the game world, the care taken on the creation of surfaces and the effects that they can host, creates a constant sense of wonder in which it is easy to remain trapped.
 The exteriors are surprising for their extension, their luxuriance and depth of field and wide horizons while the interiors show accurate plans, layout and modeling of props and details with a sublime and incredibly realistic realization.
 The decadence of a world in disarray is very well representedpalaces, buildings and skyscrapers stick into the earth like ancient archaeological finds, concrete skeletons of fallen deities, legacy of a past battered and suffocated by a present that will inevitably become a terrible future.
 It is very difficult to separate technique from art in The Last of Us Part 2 because one constantly draws strength from the other.

 The construction of Seattle and the small and large urban junipers in which you get trapped gives us the constant idea of being lost and free to wander, without realizing that we are constantly guided by the eye of the developer who builds the various contexts in which we move, not to make us aware of the fantastic "deception" in which we find ourselves.
 But it is also thanks to the different contexts proposed by the production that we remain enchanted and convinced of what we are "experiencing", from the interior of a synagogue to lush expanses of ferns, all always framed by sumptuous lighting and always perfect positioning, now sharper and harsher, now softer and more peaceful.
-We have to talk about the direction of photography in The Last of Us Part 2, because his desire to bring a cinematic flavor to his work is strong - but never intrusive - in every moment, therefore exceptional views and shots are created (and here the photo fashions will delight many).
-Naughty Dog raises the bar in the manufacture of its areas and does it by placing all its attention on each element, chiseling finely down to the last detail.
-Small animals move hastily in the middle of nature, dozens of small elements enrich furniture and floors, some arranged specifically to be swept away in a dust of debris during the shootings, others only to better outline environments already equipped with an unassailable credibility.
+We must talk about the direction of photography in The Last of Us Part 2, because his desire to bring a cinematic flavor to his work is strong - but never intrusive - in every moment, therefore exceptional views and shots are created (and here the photo mode will delight many).
+Naughty Dog raises the bar in fabricating his areas and does so by placing all its attention on each element, finely chiseling down to the last detail.
+Small animals move hastily in the midst of nature, dozens of tiny elements enrich furniture and floors, some specially arranged to be swept away in a dust of debris during the shootings, others just to best outline settings already endowed with unassailable credibility.

 The aforementioned animations leave little room for criticism and even where there is an imperfection, exclusively linked to those more difficult to contextualize and therefore more "unrelated", the suspension of disbelief comes into play, reminding us that in the end, it is still always a game.
 Clearly su Ps4 fat and slim you have to face some compromises, but net of some very short phases a little more vexed by the now antiquated composition of the Sony hardware, everything flows much better than one would expect.
 Here too, while encountering some problems of streaming textures, and drops in pop-ups and pop-ins of the elements, the developers manage to exploit their experiences to mitigate these defects to the maximum and also show those who do not have a Ps4 Pro a decidedly excellent work.
 All this is then corroborated by a well-made sound design, a simple but impactful sound accompaniment (thanks to the music of Santaolalla and Mac Quayle) which moreover plays a lot between the diegetic and the extra diegetic, and a top-level acting , at least in the original language.
 The guise with which the title is proposed in short, is very close to being impeccable and in some way already offers the player an appetizer of what, hopefully, will represent the first titles related to the next generation.